alishbakashif98-lgtm/Core-DSA-Concepts/README.md

 # Core-DSA-Concepts
 A well-organized repository containing fundamental to advanced Data Structures and Algorithms implemented in C and C++.
-This repository follows a structured learning path based on Master Classes.
+This repository follows a structured learning path.

 ## 📂 Repository Structure & Sections